viptomer1/test-levi/README.md

 # Shoping Grid with pagination /responsive grid:/ Product descripton with Image carousal

-- 👋 Hi, I’m Vipin Tomer
+- 👋 Hi,
-- 👀 I’m using below tech for this ..
+- 👀 I’m using below tech for this project..

 # Architecture: